hasura/postgres-parallel-copy/README.md

 # Note for Hasura
 postgres 11 is no longer supported by the community.
 We use this particular branch to provide security fixes for our customers.

+Officially supported versions of postgres are up to 3.18 and 3.19.
+We have created a new version called 3.20 for Hasura customers.

 # https://github.com/docker-library/postgres